 What Makes a Foam Mattress Special?

 What is motion transfer and isolation?
 It’s the application of weight to one side of the bed, which then affects the other side.
 If you’re lying on one side of the bed, the other side will raise as well.
 Essentially, the rest of the bed will morph around your weight.
 But not with memory foam, and especially not with latex foam.
-This is a key factor that makes memory foam mattresses particularly popular.
+This is a key factor that makes foam-based mattresses particularly popular.

 What is a Pocket Coil Mattress?

 Pocket coil products are less dense and allow for an abundance of air between coils, which can rise to rise through the thin foam layers that protect it.
 In warmer areas this can make a rather large difference in your sleep quality, and is more comfortable for people who tend to sleep hot.